openthread/ot-docs/site/en/guides/border-router/espressif-esp32.md

 ## Step 1: Set up Repositories

+> Note: This guide is specific to Linux/macOS.

-To set up the environment, please follow the [official installation guide](https://docs.espressif.com/projects/esp-idf/en/stable/esp32s3/get-started/index.html#installation-step-by-step).
+To set up the environment and for information specific to Windows, please follow the [official installation guide](https://docs.espressif.com/projects/esp-idf/en/stable/esp32s3/get-started/index.html#installation-step-by-step).

 Clone the [esp-idf](https://github.com/espressif/esp-idf) and the [esp-thread-br](https://github.com/espressif/esp-thread-br) repository.